ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - ventilatorsOnHand: Integer.
 "Total ventilators on-hand in hospitals."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsInUse: Integer.
 "Total ventilators in use at hospitals."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - ventilatorsUtilization: Decimal (representing a percentage).
 "Share of total ventilators in use."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - bedAvailability: Integer.
-"Inpatient Beds - Total available beds."
+"Inpatient Staffed Beds - Total available beds."
 The VHHA stopped did not publish this statistic from July 23, 2021 through September 1, 2021.
 - hospitalsPpeDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing PPE in the next 72 hours."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - hospitalsOtherDifficulty: Integer.
 "Number of Virginia hospitals experiencing difficulty in obtaining or replenishing other medical supplies in the next 72 hours."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - discharged: Integer.
 "The total number of confirmed COVID-19 patients who have been hospitalized and discharged."
 - icuOccupancy: Decimal (representing a percentage).
 "ICU Occupancy" and "Current total ICU bed occupancy in Virginia hospitals, including COVID-19 and non-COVID patients."
 This comment also applies to the next two statistics.
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeBeds: Integer.
 "ICU Surge Beds."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeOccupancy: Decimal (representing a percentage).
 "ICU Occupancy including Surge Beds".
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - totalNonIcuBedsAvailable: Integer.
-"Inpatient Beds - Total non-ICU beds available (Adult and Pediatric)".
+"Inpatient Staffed Beds - Total non-ICU beds available (Adult and Pediatric)".
 The VHHA started reporting this on September 2, 2021.
 - totalIcuBedsAvailable: Integer.
-"Inpatient Beds - Total ICU beds available (Adult and Pediatric)".
+"Inpatient Staffed Beds - Total ICU beds available (Adult and Pediatric)".
 The VHHA started reporting this on September 2, 2021.
+- nonIcuBedsAvailableAdultOnly: Integer.
+"Inpatient Staffed Beds - Non-ICU Beds Available (Adult)".
+The VHHA started reporting this on January 12, 2022.
+- icuBedsAvailableAdultOnly: Integer.
+"Inpatient Staffed Beds - ICU Beds Available (Adult)".
+The VHHA started reporting this on January 12, 2022.

 # Fields in vhhaCovid19Vaccinations.csv
 Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard.
 NOTE: The VHHA stopped updating this statistic after May 20, 2021 and removed it from the VHHA COVID-19 dashboard on July 23, 2021.